Skip to main content

 EEG (Electroencephalography)

 A brain imaging technique that measures electrical activity via scalp electrodes.
-Sometimes used alongside TMS to monitor brain responses and optimize coil placement.
+Sometimes used alongside TMS to monitor brain responses.

 F